unprosaiclabyrinth/Theseus/README.md

 + The agent starts in (1,1), facing east, in a $$4 \times 4$$ grid.
 + There are exactly two pits in the world.
-+ The *forward probability* of the `GO_FORWARD` action can be passed in using the `-n` flag.
++ The *forward probability* of the `GO_FORWARD` action can be passed in using the `-n` flag (look at the `run` recipe in the Makefile).
 For example, a forward probability of 0.8 implies that on a `GO_FORWARD` action, the agent has an 80% chance of going forward, and a 10% chance each of slipping to the right or the left while keeping its orientation intact.
 All other actions are always deterministic.
 A forward probability of 1 means that the agent is determinisitic.
 + A `NO_OP` is a possible action that does nothing.
 It has no cost, unlike other actions.

 The agent aims to maximize the **average** score.
 The different architectures the project implements are:-